The Best Type Of Soil For Grass – What Kind Is It?

-Summary: The best lawn soil is a loam soil, a soil that drains well and contains – clay, sand and humus – in the right proportions
+Summary: The best lawn soil is loam soil, a soil that drains well and contains – clay, sand, and humus – in the right proportions

 best lawn soilPin

-Answer: Nathan, soil poorly or well drained boils down to the space in the soil, the size of the pore spaces, the little spaces and cavities that exist between the separate soil particles.
+Answer: Nathan, soil poorly or well drained boils down to the space in the soil, the size of the pore spaces, and the little spaces and cavities between the separate soil particles.

 These spaces in the soil all depend on the elements which make up the soil media and in what ratios they are all put together.